eclipse-edc/Connector/docs/developer/custom_validation.md

 ## Building blocks

-There is two important components necessary for custom validation:
+There are two important components necessary for custom validation:

 - the `InterceptorFunction`: a function that accepts the intercepted method's parameters as argument (as `Object[]`), and returns a `Result<Void>` to indicate the validation success.
 It **must not** throw an exception, or dispatch to